afunnydev/digitaldigital/content/_index.md

 title: DigitalDigital
 description: DigitalDigital
 date: 2019-03-17T18:18:43Z
-h1: is a digital marketing agency that specializes in client and lead aquisitions
+h1: is a digital marketing agency that specializes in client and lead acquisitions
 portfolio:
   - images:
     - url: '#'